 Hoping to spread the vitamin E Oil love to your entire hand?
 Green swears by this affordable best-seller for its ultra-hydrating effect.

-Goat milk is known to be hydrating in and of itself.
+Goat milk is meant to be hydrating in and of itself.
 However, pair it with vitamin E oil, and it's only that much more nourishing.
 And since it has a pillow-tip applicator, it's not messy to apply either.

 Green recommends this best-selling cuticle oil thanks to its moisturizing, protecting benefits.
 It's made with jojoba, coconut, and vitamin E oils, making it a triple threat against dry cuticles and nails.